chanhan2/Basic-File-TCP-Transfer/README.md

     A simple TCP connection between client to server, where the client uploads files from a specific directory.

+## Currently working on
+    Re-designing flow layout for handling pre-processed information in relation to memory usage and computation usage.

 ## ToDo (Top-down Order)
     - Pull directory/file from server
     - Updating metadata of inode based on the client working directory to server directory (in working)